iolevel/wpdotnet-sdk/docs/overview.md

 Go to the **At a Glance** panel in the WordPress Dashboard.
 The current registration information is displayed next the to **License:** label.

-- **Register** opens dialog to enter the registration e-mail, or provided license key.
+- **Register** opens a dialog to enter the e-mail you provided when purchasing your subscription, or the license key we issued if you have a custom build.
-- **Purchase** opens a web page to where the registration can be obtained.
+- **Purchase** opens the web page where you can buy your WpDotNet subscription.

-The registration is bound to the actual domain host name.
+The registration is bound to the host name of the domain you are running WpDotNet on.

 ![watermark](img/watermark.png)

-Without the registration, all the functionality is kept the same, although pages are marked with small logo.
+You can use WpDotNet with all of its functionality without purchasing a subscription, but your pages will include a small watermark.
+To remove it, please register your WpDotNet subscription.

 ## Remarks

 - Permalinks are implicitly enabled through the URL rewriting feature.
 - WordPress debugging is implicitly enabled when running in a *Development* environment.
 - When running on Azure with MySql in App enabled, the database connection is automatically configured.
-- Response caching and response compression is enabled by default.
+- Response caching and response compression are enabled by default.
 - Most of the original `.php` files are not present on the file system and cannot be edited.

 ## Related links